GioF71/mpd-subsonic-scrobbler/README.md

 upmpdcli-docker|[GitHub](https://github.com/GioF71/upmpdcli-docker)
 subsonic-connector|[GitHub](https://github.com/GioF71/subsonic-connector)

-The last two provide a simple way to deploy mpd and upmpdcli using docker.
+Among those, `mpd-alsa-docker` and `upmpdcli-docker` provide a method for deploying mpd and upmpdcli using docker.

 ### Repositories for this project